 In October 2020, the Austrian Higher Education Conference drew up guidelines for standards of good research practice and principles of research ethics.
 They are intended as a guide for researchers of all disciplines and are thus also relevant to all applicants to the FWF.
 Part 1 of the guidelines deals with general principles of research integrity and research ethics.
 Part 2 lists the ethics committees and research integrity committees in Austria.
 And Part 3 describes the fields of action for good research practice and research ethics and offers some best practice examples.

 2. Guidelines for good research practice regarding applications to the FWF

-In the applications to the FWF, all potential ethical, safety-related or regulatory aspects of the planned research project and the planned handling of them must be described in a separate paragraph.
-In particular, the benefits and the burden of the experiments as well as the effects they have on the objects under investigation are to be explained.
+In the research funding applications to the FWF, applicants are requested to describe all potential ethical, safety-related, or regulatory aspects of the planned research project and the planned handling of them.
+In particular, they should explain the benefit and the burden of the experiments and the effects these may have on the research subjects.
 If no ethical aspects need to be taken into account, this must also be stated briefly.
-In addition, the guidelines of the Austrian Agency for Scientific Integrity (OeAWI) on good scientific practice must be observed when submitting applications and carrying out projects.
+In addition, the guidelines of the Austrian Agency for Research Integrity (ÖAWI) for good scientific practice must be observed when submitting applications and carrying out projects.

 In cases of suspected violations of the guidelines of good research practice, the FWF will initiate an investigation.
 The investigation serves the two-fold purpose of 1) punishing actual violations according to the existing rules, and 2) protecting researchers from unfounded accusations.